Business

 Department Meeting Agenda Generator

 A department meeting agenda generator removes the blank-page problem from meeting prep by producing a structured, time-blocked agenda tailored to your specific team.
-Sales meetings need pipeline visibility front and center.
-Engineering syncs need space for blockers and sprint status.
-HR sessions open on headcount, not project updates.
-Generic templates ignore those distinctions; this tool accounts for them by letting you select your department and set the meeting duration, then distributes time across agenda sections accordingly.
-Paste the result directly into a Google Calendar invite, a Confluence page, or a Slack message.
-A 45-minute Product sync looks different from a 90-minute Finance month-end debrief, and the output reflects that.
+Sales meetings need pipeline visibility front and center; Engineering syncs need space for blockers and sprint status; HR sessions open on headcount, not project updates.
+Select your department from eight options and set the meeting duration in minutes — the generator adjusts agenda items and per-item time allocation accordingly.
+Managers and team leads paste the output directly into a Google Calendar invite, a Confluence page, or a Slack message.
+A 45-minute Product sync looks structurally different from a 90-minute Finance month-end debrief, and the output reflects that without requiring manual time calculation.

 How to use